xonq/mycotools/mycotools/USAGE.md

 ## Acquiring database files
 ### dbFiles.py
-Inputs a MycotoolsDB `.db` file (by default uses the master database), then pulls the selected file types or prints their PATHs.
+Inputs a MycotoolsDB `.db` file (by default uses the master database), then creates symlinks of the selected file types, hard copies the files, or prints their PATHs.
+A symlink is simply creating a placeholder file that links to the database file... this way it does not take up additional storage space like a hard copy does.
+However, editing symlinks will edit the original file, so *only hard copy `--hard` if you need to edit the files*.

 Let's say you want protein data from organisms in one family.
 First, you should extract a database of organisms you want:
 ```